-chromosomes, hormonal profiles, internal and external sex organs
+chromosomes, hormonal profiles, internal and external sex organs the characteristics that a society or culture delineates as masculine or feminine

-- In the context of this session, 'sex' refers to the biological characteristics that define people as males or females. - People are born with a "sex" male, or female.
+- In the context of this session, 'sex' refers to the biological characteristics that define people as - People are born with a "sex" male, or female.
 We are born with different body parts.
-It is part of the natural process of life. - Sex is a universal and a-historical concept, it does not depend on history and culture. - Cannot be changed except by medical procedure. - Example, only women can give birth and breastfeed.
+It is part of the - Sex is a universal and a-historical concept, it does not depend on history and culture. - Cannot be changed except by medical procedure. - Example, only women can give birth and

-Gender Masculine / Feminine
+Gender Masculine / Feminine Culture:

-Culture: